 – Project manager, Global pharmaceutical company, Sweden

-“Very good!
+“This was great!
 I particularly liked the discussions after

 completing each phase, since it allowed us to connect